aaronkang7/study_with_me/README.md

 <img width="316" alt="StudentsInCourseVC" src="https://user-images.githubusercontent.com/94802937/144695832-440c4eec-9ff2-49ec-abc6-aba6c76d0e52.png">

 This app is intended to allow users to connect with classmates in order to form study groups and/or friends.
+You can search for courses, add courses to your list, delete courses from your list, view classmates' profiles, and notify them.

 Names: Ben Wu (bnw36), Ethan Mah (ecm237), Aaron Kang (uk44), Alexia Adams (aa862), Prachi Kelkar (pak226)

 Frontend:
+This meets the requirements:
+- Many components of the app are positioned using NSLayoutConstraint
+- There is at least one UICollectionView.
+For example, the courses are displayed in a UICollectionView
+- There is a UITabBarController that allows for navigation between view controllers.
+- The app is set up to be integrated with an API

 Backend: